codex-protocol/api-docs/source/includes/client-routes.md

 <aside class="warning">
-  If the specified email address does not belong to a registered user (i.e. the email address has not yet been used to log in to the Codex Viewer), an email will be sent to the specified address with a link to sign up and claim the incoming transfer.
+  If the specified email address does not belong to a registered user (i.e. the email address has not yet been used to log in to The Codex Viewer), an email will be sent to the specified address with a link to sign up and claim the incoming transfer.
 </aside>